roug84/Hector-ROMERO-Research-Experience/index.md

 inotropic and dromotropic effects) [[J8](https://pdfs.semanticscholar.org/1484/bd8de1812e3189c8ea8a5e62c7e8cb5791d8.pdf)].
 Results helped to define the VNS parameters used during the training phase of the proposed STM-based controller.

 # **Postdoctoral research at CEA**
-## Modeling the effect of physical activity on glucose dynamics - Diabeloop artifitial pancreas
+## Modeling the effect of physical activity on glucose dynamics - Diabeloop artificial pancreas

-Currently, I am working at CEA on the Diabeloop artifitial pancreas project.
+Currently, I am working at CEA on the Diabeloop artificial pancreas project.
 My goal on this postdoctoral research is to modeling the effect of physical activity on the glucose dynamics.

 In this first year my contributions are: